 It is not okay to just walk out the door one day and never go back to your marriage or your life.
 It’s not okay to let the Sheriff serve your spouse with a summons before you ever mention the word divorce.
 “Man up” and tell your spouse you want a divorce.

-- Be Sensitive.
 Think about how you would feel if someone had to deliver bad news to you.
 Try not to blurt out that you want a divorce while you are in the middle of an argument about something else.

 Plan where and how you will tell your spouse you want a divorce.
 Choose a place where you can have some privacy.